BattleFishManMc/paper-troubleshoot/README.md

 Paper makes optimizations to the logic of hoppers, however, included is a change in how hoppers cooldown.
 In vanilla, a hopper only cools-down when an item is moved to or from its inventory.
-In Paper, a hopper cools-down when item movement is attempted.
+In Paper, a hopper cools-down when an item movement is attempted.

-This shouldn't be an issue when using a hopper chain because the chain can only move items at a rate of 8 game ticks, so if a item filter hopper does go in to cooldown, it's no big deal because by the time the next item is ready to be tested, the 8gt cooldown will have ended.
+This shouldn't be an issue when using a hopper chain as they only move items at a rate of 8 game ticks.
+If a item filter hopper does go in to cooldown the 8gt cooldown will have ended before the hopper is ready to be tested again.

-When feeding items into an item sorting system using a water stream, items move over the hoppers at a rate faster than 8 game ticks.
+However when feeding items into an item sorting system using a water stream, items move over the hoppers at a rate faster than 8 game ticks.
 If an item flows over an item filter but fails to get picked up because it is not the right item for that filter, the filter will still go in to cooldown.
 If another item comes through the water stream in less than 8 game ticks,